Modular design: Designing for Modularity

 Overall guidelines, based on a research done by Georgy Klushin, Clement Fortin and Zeljko Tekic, are grounded in setting a strategic objective, establishing a hierarchy, determining the drivers for modularization, applying relevant modularization principles, and using metrics to support the development process.
 The modular structure of new products with many different applications, use this method to help with designing and development.
 With this modular design guideline, the development process can begin, and specific modular design techniques can be implemented simultaneously.

 An important modularization method is the Modular Function Deployment (MFD), which is defined in an article by Fabio Marco Monetti as a method concentrated on establishing the system's structural elements, which include modules and interfaces.
 This method's drawback however is that it neglects any information about how a part may be manufactured or how the different parts will be assembled.
 This neglected aspect causes the product to be lower quality while also potentially increasing the production cost.
-This is why the MDF is pared with the Design For Assembly (DFA) method.
+This is why the MDF is paired with the Design For Assembly (DFA) method.
 This second method allows the assembly to be simplified through part reduction and system optimization.
 Th combination of these two methods calls for more cross-industry collaboration to be done, so they call be implemented optimally and efficiently.